nikoskal/samant/Installation.md

 	$ wget https://netix.dl.sourceforge.net/project/sesame/Sesame%204/4.1.2/openrdf-sesame-4.1.2-sdk.tar.gz

-Unzip the folder and deploy the openrdf-sesame.war and openrdf-sesame.war, located in the  openrdf-sesame-4.1.2/war folder.
+Unzip the folder and deploy the openrdf-sesame.war and openrdf-workbench.war, located in the  openrdf-sesame-4.1.2/war folder.
 For the deployment you may use Apache Tomcat or any other known alternative of your choice.

 Now you are ready to deploy the Semantic Graph Database.
 Request a copy of GraphDB 8 from here: